KevinFasusi/qrng/README.md

 The project components include a repository for a [command line interface (CLI)](https://github.com/KevinFasusi/qrng-cli), [graphical user interface (GUI)](https://github.com/KevinFasusi/qrng-gui) and [stochastic tests and analysis](https://github.com/KevinFasusi/qrng-notebooks) of the output.

-The QRNG is part of a project to explore random numbers, cryptography and simulation.
+The QRNG is part of a project to explore and experiment with random numbers, cryptography and simulation.

 The repository hosts: